 After collecting feather for quite some time, our little feather box was quite overflowing!
 We decided we’d get crafty with a few of them.

 Some of our feathers had been sitting in a box for quite some time and were a little disheveled.
 It didn’t take much to clean them up though.
 We used a recycled (and clean) eyelash brush and brushed the feather barbs on the same angle they sit.A toothbrush works well too.
 It makes the feather perfect again!

 Once our feathers were all tidy again, we all started cutting patterns in feathers.

-My three-year old, Miss Platypus and Miss Panda, enjoyed just cutting bits and pieces off the feathers while Miss Possum and I cut patterns in the feathers.
+My three-year olds, Miss Platypus and Miss Panda, enjoyed just cutting bits and pieces off the feathers while Miss Possum and I cut patterns in the feathers.
 We cut diagonal and wavy edged feathers and cut feathers into sharp points.
-We also cut into the barbs near the shaft of the feather and it made a lovely pattern.
+Cutting into the barbs, near the shaft of the feather, made a lovely pattern in the feather too.

 I can’t wait until our feather box overflows again.
 Neither can the kids!